iobroker-community-adapters/ioBroker.broadlink2/README.md

 * Requires node >=v4.2

 ## Changelog
+### 1.6.0
+* Added RF learning for RM-Plus devices
+* Changed Learn states to LearnRF and LearnIR to differentiate
+* a lot of code change to improve error handling and renaming

 ### 1.5.3
 * Added ***notReachable*** states to devices which can return values (SP,RM,A1)
 * Added info when SP's are switched manually